Digital Democracy 101: The Attention Economy

 This event is co-presented by SFU Public Square and the Public Policy Forum with support from the Government of Canada and Global Public Affairs Canada.

-About the Digital Democracy 101 series
+About Digital Democracy 101

 Many Canadians actively use digital platforms without fully understanding the technology behind them and, crucially, how technologies like artificial intelligence and machine learning, social platform algorithms and others are altering Canadian political culture.
 Participation, the civility of political discourse and the basis of trust on which Canadian democracy and the economy depend have all been affected.
 Digital Democracy 101 aims to plug this gap and grow Canadians’ understanding of new digital technologies and their relationship with the democratic process.